 In those first few months, Oliver wasn’t very adventurous.
 Anything that wasn’t familiar, he wouldn’t even try.
 Sometimes it was frustrating, especially those few times when I actually cooked something special for him to eat—he would just poke it with his tiny finger and push it to the edge of his highchair’s tray to see it fall.
 What fun!

 One day, I noticed that sometimes he refused food not because he didn’t like it, but because he didn’t know it.
-So I started putting new food straight in his mouth (you’re not supposed to do it, but I did it anyway): often he would just spit it out, but sometimes he would eat and ask for more.
+So I’d put a piece of new food on his lips to give him a little taste: often he would just refuse it, but sometimes he would eat it and ask for more.

 Unfortunately, there’s quite a bit of wasted food!
 When a baby doesn’t like something, he will most likely throws it out!
 We’re lucky as we don’t waste anything: Colbie, our vacuum cleaner dog, cleans it all!
 But I realise how difficult it is for “pet-less” families every time we go to a restaurant and I’m having to ask for broom and mop along with the bill.